helidon-io/helidon/docs/se/guides/metrics.md

    temperature from 0 to 100.0 each time the metrics system interrogates the gauge.
 <!--@mdc :: -->

+Build and run the application, then invoke the endpoint below:

 ```shell [Terminal]
 curl -H "Accept: application/json"  'http://localhost:8080/observe/metrics?scope=application